imandra-ai/ocaml-tracy/README.md

   The client automatically tries to connect to Tracy on startup.

-  A pretty convenient helper for OCaml 4.08 and later, is to define:
+  A pretty convenient helper is:

   ```ocaml
   let (let@) = (@@)